Golden Magic: Lucha Libre Elite (2015–2018)

-Lucha Libre AAA Worldwide (2018–present)
+Lucha Libre AAA Worldwide / WWE (2018–present)

 On June 3, 2018, Magic made his debut in Lucha Libre AAA Worldwide at Verano de Escándalo in a 6-Way Match which was won by Aero Star.
 Other competitors in the match included Drago, Sammy Guevara, Australian Suicide, and Darby Allin.
 On July 21 in AAA vs. Elite teaming with Laredo Kid as representative of Liga Elite they were defeated before the Team AAA (Rey Escorpión and Texano Jr.).
 At AAA's biggest show of the year, Triplemanía XXVI, Magic and Kid where defeated versus Mexablood (Bandido and Flamita) where they also got involved with Team AAA (Aero Star and Drago) and Team Impact!
 (DJZ and Andrew Everett) to become the #1 contenders for the AAA World Tag Team Championship.

 On March 16, 2019, Magic wrestled at Rey de Reyes in scramble match that was won by Aero Star.
 Over time, Magic sometimes teamed up with El Hijo del Vikingo and Myzteziz Jr. in different events, until at the end of July, La Parka appointed as the new member of Los Jinetes del Aire ("The Air Riders") who replaces Laredo Kid.
 On August 3 at Triplemanía XXVII, Magic accompanied with Vikingo and Myzteziz as Los Jinetes del Aire defeated El Nuevo Poder del Norte (Carta Brava Jr., Tito Santana and Mocho Cota Jr.) and Las Fresas Salvajes (Pimpinela Escarlata, Mamba, and Máximo) to win the AAA World Trios Championship for the first time in his career.

+On June 7, 2025, under the Octagón Jr. name, he made his debut for WWE, the sister promotion of AAA, at Worlds Collide, teaming up with Aero Star and Mr. Iguana to defeat Lince Dorado and Latino World Order (Cruz Del Toro and Dragon Lee) in a six-man tag team match.
+Later that night at Money in the Bank, he challenged Dominik Mysterio for the Intercontinental Championship, but failed to win the title after interference from Liv Morgan.

-Impact Wrestling (2019)
+Impact Wrestling / Total Nonstop Action Wrestling (2019-2025)

-On August 30, 2019, Magic made his debut for Impact Wrestling as part of the promotion's partnership with AAA, defeated a Taurus, TJP and Trey.
+On August 30, 2019, Magic made his debut for Impact Wrestling as part of the promotion's partnership with AAA, defeated Taurus, TJP and Trey.

+On March 14, 2025, under the Octagón Jr. name, he returned to TNA at Sacrifice and began to team with Laredo as the Aztec Warriors.